laudarch/flashboot/README.md

 build-release will download, patch and build userland automatically

 This build can take a very long time.
-Make sure you run this in the flashboot-directory and with sudo since the script needs to be able to mount devices.
+Make sure you run this in the flashboot-directory and with doas since the script needs to be able to mount devices.

-    # sudo ./build-release.sh
+    # doas ./build-release.sh

 When the building is done you should have a fully dynamic release in sandbox.
 Now it's time to make your kernel.
 The